ISSN 2070-7401 (Print), ISSN 2411-0280 (Online)

 CURRENT PROBLEMS IN REMOTE SENSING OF THE EARTH FROM SPACE

-Main parameters of a mesoscale variability model of the Sea of Okhotsk based on satellite altimetry data
+Study of characteristics of mesoscale variability of the Pacific Ocean in the area of South Kuril and Hokkaido islands based on satellite altimetry data

 A.A.
 Romanov 1 , A.A.
 Romanov 1